ArchiveBox/ArchiveBox/README.md

 **Lots of broken links from the index:**

 Not all sites can be effectively archived with each method, that's why it's best to use a combination of `wget`, PDFs, and screenshots.
-If it seems like more than 10-20% of sites in the archive are broken, open an [issue](https://github.com/pirate/bookmark-archiver/issues) with some of the URLs that failed to be archived and I'll investigate.
+If it seems like more than 10-20% of sites in the archive are broken, open an [issue](https://github.com/pirate/bookmark-archiver/issues** with some of the URLs that failed to be archived and I'll investigate.

+**Removing unwanted links from the index:**

+If you accidentally added lots of unwanted links into index and they slow down your archiving, you can use the `bin/purge` script to remove them from your index, which removes everything matching python regexes you pass into it.
+E.g: `bin/purge -r 'amazon\.com' -r 'google\.com'`.
+It would prompt before removing links from index, but for extra safety you might want to back up `index.json` first (or put in undex version control).

 ### Hosting the Archive